Foot & Ankle Surgery

 You will need to follow instructions, perform appropriate exercises and modify your activities during your healing process.

 This requires patience, persistence and a desire to get better.
 If you are unable to complete the postoperative instructions it will affect your results and you should consider alternative treatments.

 Whenever foot and ankle surgery is considered we always try to minimise any risks.
 You are already on this path by consulting an experienced specialist who exclusively treats foot and ankle disorders.
 The body is a very complex and varied structure so although we aim for perfection no specialist can give perfect results every time.

 This information package is intended to provide you with pre-operative, surgical and post-operative instructions in regard to your surgical procedure.

 It is important that you read all of this information carefully and bring it with you when you come to hospital.
-If you have any questions or are not certain about the benefits, risks and limitations of your treatment ask your surgeon.
+If you have any questions or are not certain about the benefits, risks and limitations of your surgery, ask your surgeon.

 What do I take to Hospital?